AdobeDocs/cc-everywhere/src/pages/guides/ccx_editor/create_project/index.md

 ## createDesign()

 The [CCEverywhere](../../../reference/index.md#cceverywhere) object exposes the `createDesign()` method, which loads the editor component in an iframe.

-#### Flow:
+#### Flow

 * User triggers `createDesign()` function from within the host application, and an editor is loaded in an iframe.
 * A pop-up window will appear and the user has to create or log into their Adobe Express account.
 * Any projects are automatically created/saved in a new project folder ('app_name' specified in SDK initialization) within Adobe Express.

 ```js